kpgalligan/DroidconApp/README.md

 ## New Stuff

+### Doppel/iOS

+If you try to build this thing you'll pretty quickly find a few problems.
+One of them is that there are ton of projects referenced in the settings.gradle that you can't access.
+The other is that there are dependencies you can't find.
+You'll also notice 'ios' in the folders.
+This is sort of secret, but we're working on an extension of j2objc that will include better tooling and popular android libraries.
+There's an ios version of this app now.
+That's what this branch is.
+You can't build it, though.
+Sorry.

 ### Kotlin

+Kotlin has been updated to v1!

 A large portion of the app is written in [Kotlin](http://kotlinlang.org/).
 Android Studio support is pretty good at this point, although some parts need to be Java.
 Specifically anything that runs through annotation processing.